voedger/voedger-internals/server/design/sequences.md

 // Use: { Start {Next} ( Flush | Actualize ) }
 type ISequencer interface {

+  // Panics if event processing is already started.
   // Starts event processing for the given WSID.
 	// Normal flow: increments the current PLogOffset value and returns this value with `true`.
-	// Panics if event processing is already started.
 	// Returns `false` if:
 	// - Actualization is in progress
 	// - The number of unflushed values exceeds the maximum threshold
 	// If ok is true, the caller must call Flush() or Actualize() to complete the event processing.
 	Start(wsKind WSKind, wsID WSID) (plogOffset PLogOffset, ok bool)

-	// Returns the next sequence number for the given SeqID.
+	// Generates the next sequence number for the given SeqID and saves it to the `inproc` buffer.
-	// If seqID is unknown, panics.
 	// err: ErrUnknownSeqID
 	Next(seqID SeqID) (num Number, err error)

-	// Finishes event processing.
   // Panics if event processing is not in progress.
+  // Completes event processing.
+  // Copies `inproc` buffer to the `toBeFlushed` buffer and clears `inproc`.
 	// Sends the current batch to the flushing queue and completes the event processing.
 	Flush()

-	// Finishes event processing.
   // Panics if actualization is already in progress.
 	// Panics if event processing is not in progress.
 	// Completes event processing.
-	// If flusher() is running, stops and waits for it.
-	// Starts actualizer().
+  // Starts actualizer() goroutine.
 	Actualize()

 }

 // Params for the ISequencer implementation.